 5) Any payments that result in an Insufficient Funds will incur a collection charge (see price list) and attempts will be made to collect said funds.

-9. RESPONSIBILITY: The Center for Nursing Education is administratively responsible for the upkeep of this policy.
+The Center for Nursing Education is administratively responsible for the upkeep of this policy.